top of page

 Day 1 Arrive Taiwan and transfer to Taichung

-Day 4 Participate in the black tea making experience which includes
+Day 4 We'll finish the black tea making experience of rolling and drying

 Day 6 Return Home